alcrene/sparse-convolution-noise/README.md

 The `noise` object has a few convenience methods, most notably `autocorr` which evaluates the theoretical autocorrelation.

+## Package compatibility

+### Pint compatibility

+Noise parameters can be specified with [Pint](https://pint.readthedocs.io) units, which can be an effective way to validate calculations.
+This does add measurable overhead (it is about 15x slower per call), so for performance-critical code, one will see significant speed-up by switching to plain NumPy arrays.

+(Note that `pint`'s overhead is not *that* large.
+So the fact that we see such a large speed-up is more a reflection of the efficiency with which the sparse convolution algorithm can be implemented.)

+### JAX compatibility

+If [JAX](https://jax.readthedocs.io) is installed, `ColoredNoise` will use JAX arrays and operations it its noise generation call.
+This allows it to be jitted with `jax.jit`.
+Jitting the noise generator on its own does not provide much benefit (it is already quite efficient), but this allows it to be used within a larger function, and still jit that entire function.
+This is useful for example to compile the equations of an ODE system to integrate.

 ## Installation

 - **Direct copy**